MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-API.md

 ## C#/.NET API

 The CNTK Library Managed API exposes Evaluation related APIs for developers using C# or other .NET languages.
-It is provided as Nuget packages.
-The Nuget package CNTK.CPUOnly is for CPU only devices, and the CNTK.GPU supports both CPU and NVIDIA GPU.
+It is provided as NuGet packages.
+The NuGet package CNTK.CPUOnly is for CPU only devices, and the CNTK.GPU supports both CPU and NVIDIA GPU.

 For details regarding the CNTK Library managed API, please refer to the [CNTK Library Managed API](./CNTK-Library-Managed-API.md) page.